AlexMasterov/msgpuck.js/README.md

 ## License

-Copyright &#169; 2018-present Alex Masterov &lt;alex.masterow@gmail.com&gt;
+Copyright &#169; 2018 Alex Masterov &lt;alex.masterow@gmail.com&gt;

-msgpuck is licensed under MIT and can be used for any personal or commercial project.
+MsgPuck is licensed under MIT and can be used for any personal or commercial project.